soham1053/xor_problem/README.md

 ⭐ Train an LSTM to solve the XOR problem: that is, given a sequence of bits, determine its parity.
 The LSTM should consume the sequence, one bit at a time, and then output the correct answer at the sequence’s end.
 Test the two approaches below:

-Instead of a many-to-one sequence to parity model, I wrote a many-to-many sequence to cumulative parities model.
+Instead of a many-to-one sequence to parity model, I wrote a many-to-many model: sequence to cumulative parities.

 ### Generate a dataset of random 100,000 binary strings of length 50.
 Train the LSTM.